What Is Codeine?

 When Codeine is broken down, it releases its metabolite, Morphine.
 This is what actually causes the effects of Codeine.
 While uncommon, (13% of the total population), there are people who are unable to metabolize Codeine as intended, the majority of which can’t break it down.
 This means that Codeine won’t affect them, and they need to switch to a different medication.
 The rest over-metabolize Codeine, releasing too much Morphine.
 This can increase the chance of toxicity in the body.

-Though not nearly as addictive as other prescription drugs, Codeine is habit forming, and should only be taken as a doctor prescribes.
+Though not nearly as strong as other prescription drugs, Codeine is just as habit forming, and should only be taken as a doctor prescribes.
 Because of how much weaker it is, there is a popular misconception that those prescribed can’t develop a dependence.
 However, the drug is derived from Morphine and affects the same areas of the brain as other Opioids, making it addictive.
 The risk of addiction rises during long-term Codeine prescriptions, which can last up to several months.
 It is common for doctors to increase the dose for a patient as they build up a tolerance to Codeine’s effects.
-This is the first stage of unknowingly developing an addiction.
+This is the first stage of unknowingly developing a tolerance, which can lead to addiction.

 Take action & empower yourself